The attorneys of Sutnick & Sutnick Attorneys At Law working

 Will traffic violation points transfer to my home state?

 Yes.
 Almost all states are members of the Interstate Compact Act and therefore share information regarding traffic tickets.
-While every state may treat tickets differently, even out-of-state drivers should be aware of the consequences of receiving a motor vehicle violation in the State of New Jersey.
+While every state may treat tickets differently, even out-of-state drivers should be aware of the consequences of receiving a motor vehicle violation in the state of New Jersey.

 What types of tickets carry DMV surcharges?